panjf2000/gnet/README.md

 ## Communication Mechanism

-`gnet` builds its 『Multiple Reactors』Model under goroutines in Golang,  which means `gnet` needs a high-performance communication mechanism between goroutines, I choose the solution of disruptor(ring-buffer) instead of SCP(channel) for a higher performance of messages dispatching in networking.
+`gnet` builds its 『Multiple Reactors』Model under goroutines in Golang,  which means `gnet` needs a high-performance communication mechanism between goroutines, I choose the solution of disruptor(ring-buffer) instead of CSP(channel) for a higher performance of messages dispatching in networking.

 That is why I settle on [go-disruptor](https://github.com/smartystreets-prototypes/go-disruptor): the Golang port of the LMAX Disruptor(a high performance inter-thread messaging library).